Iraq: Multiple rockets fall in Erbil | DW | 13.03.2022

 One of the officials added that the ballistic missiles were fired from Iran, according to the AP.

-Several days ago, an Israeli strike near Syrian capital Damascus killed two members of Iran's Revolutionary guard.
+Several days ago, an Israeli strike near the Syrian capital Damascus killed two members of Iran's Revolutionary Guard.

+Iran's IRNA news agency reported on the attacks in Erbil while citing Iraqi media, but did not say where the attacks originated.

 In January 2020, Iran launched 22 ballistic missiles at two US targets in Iraq in retaliation for the killing of Quds Force leader Qassem Soleimani.